 Changes to Sleep Patterns

 One of the biggest ways to identify heroin abuse among college students—or any age group—is to look for changes to sleep patterns.
 Individuals using heroin might be plagued by fatigue, and they may constantly act drowsy or complain about tiredness.
 This might result in sleeping in later than usual and waking up disoriented.

 More specifically, heroin use can lead to a condition known as “nodding”, or when users alternate quickly between periods of being asleep and being awake.
 Heroin use slows the respiratory system, making it difficult to tell if someone is asleep or unconscious.

 Behavioral or Personality Changes

-Signs of Heroin Use
+Physical Signs of Heroin Use

 - Collapsed veins